-Does the defendant have a United States citizen parent or spouse (of any age), a sibling or child (over age 21), or a permanent resident spouse or parent (if defendant is unmarried)?
+- Note: For an undocumented person with no immediate prospect of achieving lawful immigration status, the highest defense priority may be to minimize jail time to diminish the likelihood of encountering immigration officials. - ☐ Does the defendant have a United States citizen parent or spouse (of any age), a sibling or child (over age 21), or a permanent resident spouse or (if defendant is unmarried) parent?

-The defendant may be eligible to immigrate through a visa petition at some point (see §48.56).
-The defendant must not be inadmissible and may also need to qualify for voluntary departure, which requires good moral character.
+The defendant may be eligible to immigrate through a visa petition at some point (see §52.56).
+The defendant must not be inadmissible.

-Does the defendant come from a country of civil war or human rights abuses or recent natural disaster?
+☐ Does the defendant come from a country of civil war or human rights abuses or recent natural disaster?

-A defendant fearing persecution or torture may apply for political asylum, withholding of removal, or relief under the United Nations Convention Against Torture (CAT) (see §48.57).
+A defendant fearing persecution or torture may apply for political asylum, withholding of removal, or relief under the United Nations Convention Against Torture (CAT) (see §52.57).
 Conviction of an aggravated felony is a bar to asylum and a severe disadvantage to gaining withholding or relief under the CAT.

 The United States designates some countries for Temporary Protected Status (TPS) due to recent civil strife or natural disaster.
 To qualify, the defendant must be a national of a TPS country and must meet other requirements, must be admissible, and must not have been convicted of two misdemeanors or one felony.
-See §48.58.
-Special relief under Nicaraguan Adjustment and Central American Relief Act (NACARA) legislation has been extended to Salvadorans, Guatemalans, and nationals of the former Soviet bloc countries.
-See §48.55.
+See §52.58.
+Special relief under Nicaraguan Adjustment and Central American Relief Act (NACARA) legislation was extended to Salvadorans, Guatemalans, and nationals of the former Soviet bloc countries.
+See §52.55.

-As an alternative, the defendant may wish to apply for voluntary departure ee §48.59), which requires a showing of good moral character.
+Alternatively, the defendant may wish to apply for voluntary departure.
+See §52.59.

-Is the defendant under juvenile court jurisdiction or an abused spouse or child, whether or not under court jurisdiction?
+☐ Is the defendant under juvenile court jurisdiction or an abused spouse or child, whether or not under court jurisdiction?

-A child who is a dependent of a juvenile court, or who is in delinquency ut cannot be returned to the parent due to abuse, neglect, or abandonment, hay be eligible for permanent residency as a special immigrant juvenile under USC 1101(A)(27)(J).
-See §48.63.
+A child who is a dependent of a juvenile court, or who is in delinquency but cannot be returned to the parent due to abuse, neglect, or abandonment, may be eligible for permanent residency as a special immigrant juvenile under 8 USC §1101(a)(27)(J).
+See §52.63.

-A noncitizen who has been abused by a United States citizen or permanent esident spouse or parent can apply for permanent residency under provisions of the Violence Against Women Act.
-The abused spouse or child can submit family visa petition on his or her own behalf, without the cooperation of ne abusing citizen or permanent resident.
-8 USC 1154(a)(1)(A)(iv), (a)(1)(B).
-Iternatively, the abused spouse or child may be eligible for special cancellation of removal for nonpermanent residents, which requires only three years of good moral character and physical presence in the United States.
-8 USC 1229b.
+A noncitizen who has been abused by a United States citizen or permanent resident spouse or parent can apply for permanent residency under the Violence Against Women Act.
+The abused spouse or child can submit a family visa petition on his or her own behalf, without the cooperation of the abusing citizen or permanent resident.
+8 USC §1154(a)(1)(A)(iv), (B).
+Alternatively, the abused spouse or child may be eligible for special cancellation of removal for nonpermanent residents, which requires only three years of good moral character and physical presence in the U.S. 8 USC §1229b(b)(2).
+See §52.63.

-J Can the defendant provide valuable information to law enforcement authorities about criminal or terrorist activity, and/or is the defendant a victim of crime or alien trafficking?
+☐ Can the defendant provide valuable information to law enforcement authorities about criminal or terrorist activity, and/or is the defendant a victim of crime or alien trafficking?

-Congress has created temporary visas, which can lead to permanent residency, or persons who are victims of and/or have information about certain crimes.
+Congress has created temporary visas, which can lead to permanent residency, for persons who are victims of and/or have information about certain crimes.
 An applicant's own criminal record is potentially waivable: Only persons inadmissible under the terrorist grounds cannot apply for these visas.
-These include visas under 8 USC 1101(a)(15)(S) for persons who have "critical reliable information" about terrorism or criminal activity (125 visas/year); under 8 USC 1101(a)(15)(T) for victims of severe forms of alien trafficking (10,000 visas/year); and under 8 USC 1101(a)(15)(U) for victims of serious crimes who assist in investigation or prosecution efforts (10,000 visas/year).
-See 48.64.
+These include visas under 8 USC §1101(a)(15)(S) for persons who have "critical reliable information" about terrorism or criminal activity (125 visas/year); under 8 USC §1101(a)(15)(T) for victims of severe forms of alien trafficking (10,000 visas/year); and under 8 USC §1101(a)(15)(U) for victims of serious crimes who assist in investigation or prosecution efforts (10,000 visas/year).
+See §52.64.

-§48.52 F. Forms of Immigration Relief Available From Department of Homeland Security (DHS) and Federal Courts
+§52.52 F. Forms of Immigration Relief Available From Department of Homeland Security (DHS) and Federal Courts